 But he also maintains that in order not to put too much burden of the Airport's costs on its customers, it needs to devise different ways to raise more nonaeronautical revenues.
 And some of his proposals are eye-opening.
-"We're very focused on how we can further use the Airport properties to bring the community to the airport by creating other types of amenities that are not only used by passengers, but also used by the public in general," he says.
+"We're very focused on how we can further use the Airport properties to bring the community are not only used by passengers, but also used by the public in general," he says.
 "For example, we're looking to construct a bowling alley at the airport.
 We have the space, so why don't we bring some people to the airport to bowl?
 We're looking for partners to do that."